diffblue/gitlab/doc/user/application_security/sast/index.md

 an analyzer to a specific release.
 To do so, override the `SAST_ANALYZER_IMAGE_TAG` CI/CD variable in the job template directly.

-In the example below, we pin to a specific patch version of the `spotbugs` analyzer and minor version of the `semgrep` analyzer:
+In the example below, we pin to a minor version of the `semgrep` analyzer and a specific patch version of the `brakeman` analyzer:

 ```yaml
 include: